 Tendon injections are used to reduce pain and help with tendon healing.

-Cortisone injections are commonly used for tendonitis in the upper and lower body.
-Cortisone is a potent anti-inflammatory and has many other effects on cell metabolism and hormones.
-These effects are powerful, leading to a sudden reduction in tendon pain.
-However, cortisone also leads to the weakening of tendon structure, increasing the risk of tendon rupture.
-Overall, we try to avoid cortisone injections for large weight-bearing tendons such as the Achilles tendon.
+Corticosteroid injections are commonly used to treat tendonitis in the upper and lower extremities.
+Cortisone is a potent anti-inflammatory agent and exerts multiple effects on cellular metabolism and hormone levels.
+These effects are powerful, resulting in a rapid reduction in tendon pain.
+However, Cortisone also weakens tendon structure, increasing the risk of tendon rupture.
+Overall, we avoid cortisone injections in large weight-bearing tendons, such as the Achilles tendon.

 Alternatively, we use other injections to help with tendons.
 Firstly, some doctors repeatedly needle the tendon.
 This procedure is also called needle tenotomy.
-Another option is platelet-rich plasma or PRP injection into the diseased tendon.
+Another option is to inject platelet-rich plasma (PRP) into the diseased tendon.
 PRP contains growth factors, which we think improve the healing of tendons.
 Recent evidence suggests that PRP injections, overall, are not particularly effective for Achilles tendonitis.
 A summary of all the high-level studies reveals no difference between PRP and placebo.

-However, we should only use injections when other less invasive and simpler treatments have failed.
+However, we should consider one injection only, as less invasive and simpler treatments have failed.

 Tendon scraping for Achilles tendonitis

 Recently, some doctors have performed tendon scraping procedures.
-Doctors can do this either by surgical instruments or a special needle with a blade.
+Doctors can accomplish this either with surgical instruments or with a specialised needle with a blade.

 We know that tendonitis leads to abnormal growth of blood vessels and nerves.
 We detect these vessels by using ultrasound.
-Then, the blood vessels and nerves are destroyed by scraping these vessels with a special needle, leading to reduced tendon pain.
+Subsequently, the blood vessels and nerves are destroyed by scraping them with a specialised needle, thereby reducing tendon pain.

-Recent evidence suggests that tendon scraping works for some tendons, such as the Achilles or patellar tendons.
+Recent evidence suggests that tendon scraping is effective for certain tendons, such as the Achilles and patellar tendons.

 Any role for surgery?

-We know that traditional surgery, such as cutting out the diseased tendon or tendon implantation, has disappointing results for Achilles tendonitis.
-A recent study showed that tendon surgery is no better than physiotherapy but has significant risks.
+We know that traditional surgery, such as excising the diseased tendon or tendon implantation, yields disappointing results for Achilles tendonitis.
+A recent study found that tendon surgery is no better than physiotherapy and carries significant risks.
 Overall, we reserve surgery for cases that fail all other treatments.

 Do we treat Achilles paratendinitis differently from tendonitis?